2491-NoMythic/2020-TOF-Sensors/README.md

 So this is what we decided to create:

-A custom board based on an Adafruit ItsyBitsy, with an Adafruit TCA9548A 1-to-8 I2C Multiplexer Breakout, reading data from an Adafruit VL6180X Time of Flight Micro-LIDAR Distance Sensor Breakout, sending data to a RoboRio.
+A custom board based on an Adafruit ItsyBitsy (32u4 5v), with an Adafruit TCA9548A 1-to-8 I2C Multiplexer Breakout, reading data from an Adafruit VL6180X Time of Flight Micro-LIDAR Distance Sensor Breakout, sending data to a RoboRio.

 The objective was to
 1. use multiple VL8180 sensors that have a fixed I2C address, and